Trustable Compliance Report#

 AOU-02

-The build environment used for nlohmann_json in an integrating system is supplied with consistent dependencies.
+The integrator shall ensure that the build environment used for nlohmann/json is supplied with consistent dependencies in every integrating system.

 0.00